-And while the courses can be quite muddy and hilly, with the occasional water obstacle or snowstorm, the challenging nature of the event is more than matched by the cakes and treats brought along to enjoy at the finish!
+While the courses can be quite muddy and hilly, with the occasional water obstacle or snowstorm, the challenging nature of the event is more than matched by the cakes and treats brought along to enjoy at the finish.

 Photo: Mehul Vaitha

-Remember, Beaumont needs YOU for these races!
-It doesn’t matter whether you’re liable to finish first or last, whether you’re a veteran or you’ve never done a cross country before, your participation is equally vital, meaningful and appreciated!
+It doesn’t matter whether you’re liable to finish first or last, whether you’re a veteran or you’ve never done a cross country before, your participation is equally vital, meaningful and appreciated.

 And while you can score on an individual basis throughout the league, there is no pressure or requirement for you to try and do all the races on an ‘all or nothing’ basis.
 This applies to all leagues and events outlined on this page.

-Just come along to as many as you can!
+Come along to as many as you would like to.

 The North Midlands Cross Country League

 Consists of four races throughout the season; the good news is that entry to all races is completely free to members.
-And just as with the Derby Runner League, all you need to do is turn up, no sign up required!
+As with the Derby Runner League, all you need to do is turn up, no sign up required.
 Races take place on a Saturday and start later in the day than most races, typically after 1:30 pm.
 It should also be noted that the women’s race is controversially shorter (~6km) than the men’s (10km).

 Five men and three women are needed to score for the team.

-The races in this league are considered slightly more technical and are known to attract a more competitive field, but the club would highly encourage all its members to take part in order to gain new experiences and challenge themselves.
-The races are also a little further away than usual so the more people available to share transport the better!
+The races in this league are considered slightly more technical and are known to attract a more competitive field, but the club encourages all its members to take part in order to gain new experiences and challenge themselves.
+The races are also a little further away than usual so the more people available to share transport the better.

 Photo: Mehul Vaitha

-However competitive the field may be, the club would encourage any and all to attend.
+However competitive the field may be, it is a memorable experience for any and all to attend.
 While your finishing position may take a hit from what it usually might be and the course is somehow that extra bit muddier than you thought a XC could be, participation at these prestigious events can give you that unique sense of pride that you can only get from representing your club at a championship event.

 The events are split by local area and the athletics bodies that represent such areas, progressing from the…